zhqu1148980644/TMP/leetcode/818-Race-Car.md

 1. ##### dynamic programming with recursion  O(nlog(n)) S(nlog(n))

 - After moved `n` times, the total length is: `2^0 + 2^1 + ..
 2^(n - 1) = 2^n - 1`.
 - This solution is based on the intuition that the number of steps is minimum when we firstly moving staight forward to the place nearest to the target.
-There are two cases, suppose `2 * (n - 1) < target < 2 * n`:
+There are two cases, suppose `2 ^ (n - 1) < target < 2 ^ n`:
-    - Move `n` steps, then move backwards, ie: solve a minimal subproblem with `target = 2 * n - 1 - target`
+    - Move `n` steps, then move backwards, ie: solve a minimal subproblem with `target = 2 ^ n - 1 - target`
-    - Move `n - 1` steps, move backwards, then move forward, ie: solve two minimal subproblems.
+    - Move `n - 1` steps, move n steps backwards, then move forward, ie: solve two minimal subproblems.
+        -  Or move `backwards 1 step` after moved n - 1 steps, then try to move n steps forward.
 - As there are `n` subproblems in total and we need to scan(backward) `log(n)` times when solving each subproblem, the time complexity is `nlog(n)`.

 ```c++